colebaty/cs361/final/nodes/README.md

 Cole Baty
 UIN 01187002

+This is my "third best" solution.

 ## Running

-To run this file, type `make` at the command prompt.
+To run this program, type `make` at the command prompt.
 This will produce an executable named `main`, which can be run by typing the command.

 ```bash